gregology/gregology.github.io/_posts/2020-03-14-how-to-video-chat.md

   - tutorial
 ---

 We can be socially close while being physically distant.
-Here are my tips of having genuine video chats.
+Here are my tips for having genuine video chats.

 ## Framing